 - Seating Efficiency: A metric which lets you know how well you’re using your available seating, in relation to the number of guests in your store.
 The ultimate efficiency benchmark is 100% here, though it’s not always feasible.

-There’s no way around it; you’ll need a guest management solution to track this data in real-time.
+There’s no way around it; you’ll need a restaurant reservation system to track this data in real-time.
 Besides the advantages of reservation and waitlist features, the benefit of an automated solution is that you can obtain this data, as well as historical averages, to identify times, places and circumstances in your restaurant where these metrics inflate.
 For example: if you notice your turnaround times routinely swell on Thursdays, you can make a staffing or kitchen decision to account for the uptick.

 The fine-dining restaurant utilizes all the stations and processes in this list and then some!
 These restaurants promise a top-tier dining experience, exceptional food and an atmosphere of prompt service and class.
 Guests typically pay a premium for an evening in your establishment, will reserve their seats in advance and dress up formally.

 The Fine Dining operator should track: